Skip to content

 Stage 2 – Capsular Thickening

-If left untreated, shoulder bursitis can progress to stage 2, which involves capsular thickening around the joint.
+If left untreated, shoulder bursitis can be triggered continuously and progress to stage 2, which involves capsular thickening around the joint.
 You may experience more consistent pain and discomfort during this stage, and your range of motion may be more limited.
 Physiotherapy can help restore shoulder mobility, while chiropractic care can help address imbalances in the spine and neck that may be contributing to shoulder pain.
 Your chiropractor may also recommend manual manipulation of the affected joint to improve joint mobility and reduce pain.

 Stage 3 – Tendonitis